Sakura-sophie/FPGA-quantum-decoder/README.md

 - **DAC output**
 Feeds the computed move sequence into the AOD drive waveform, using the AD9767's interleaved mode (rather than dual-port mode) to output the signal needed to steer the tweezers.[DAC methods - Go to interleaved mode, not dual port](https://www.analog.com/media/en/technical-documentation/data-sheets/AD9763_9765_9767.pdf) or access data sheet via [ANALOG DEVICES AD9767](https://www.analog.com/en/products/AD9767.html)

-- **Detection:** how a site is classified as occupied/empty from the raw image (thresholding method, filtering, calibration approach)
-- **Counting:** how the total atom count and occupancy grid are represented in hardware (e.g. bit vector, register array)
-- **Rearrangement strategy:** the logic used to decide which atoms move where to fill the target pattern (e.g. row-by-row, column compaction, or a specific published rearrangement algorithm you implemented/adapted)
-- **Image input interface** — how camera frame data enters the FPGA (via ADC channels directly, via PS-side capture and AXI stream into PL, GigE/CameraLink bridged through the ARM core, etc. — specify your actual interface)
-- **Atom detection block** — thresholding / peak-finding logic that identifies atom presence at each expected lattice site from the image data
-- **Counting block** — tallies detected atoms and produces the current occupancy grid
-- **Rearrangement algorithm block** — compares current occupancy to the target pattern and computes the move sequence needed to fill it
-- **DAC output stage** — converts the rearrangement move sequence into the analog control waveform(s) sent to the AOD/AOM driving the tweezer rearrangement

-Valid phase, ensures read each pixel only once. image_data_latched_1.
-1 cycle delay so that start read doesn't occur too early.

 ## Getting Started